dart-lang/language/working/0723-static-extensions/feature-specification.md

 declarations whose signature could be used during the static analysis of that expression.*

-#### Implicit constructor specificity

-Let `E` be a static extension with type parameters
-`X1 extends B1 ..
-Xs extends Bs`
-that declares an `implicit` constructor _k_ whose formal parameter has type `U` *(which may contain some of `X1 ..
-Xs`)*.

-*Note that an `implicit` constructor must always have exactly one formal parameter.
-It must be positional and it can be optional.*

-Let `T1 ..
-Ts` be types satisfying the bounds `B1 ..
-Bs`.
-We then say that the _instantiated parameter type_ of the implicit constructor _k_ with actual type arguments `T1 ..
-Ts` is `[T1/X1 ..
-Ts/Xs]U`.

-Let `E1` be a static extension with `s` type parameters, let `T1 ..
-Ts` be types that satisfy the bounds of `E1`, and assume that _k1_ is an `implicit` constructor declared by `E1`.

-Let `E2` be a static extension with `t` type parameters, let `S1 ..
-St` be types that satisfy the bounds of `E2`, and assume that _k2_ is an `implicit` constructor declared by `E2`.

-We then say that _k1_ is _more specific_ than _k2_ with said actual type arguments iff the instantiated parameter type of _k1_ with actual type arguments `T1 ..
-Ts` is a proper subtype of the instantiated parameter type of _k2_ with the actual type arguments `S1 ..
-St`.

-If the two instantiated parameter types are mutual subtypes then we say that the two constructors are equally specific.

-With a list of extensions `E1 ..
-En` and corresponding actual type arguments and implicit constructors _k1 .. km_, we say that the _most specific_ one is _kj_ iff that constructor with the given type arguments is more specific than each of the others.

 #### Static extension applicability

 Let _D_ be a static extension declaration named `E` with type parameters